hhaji/Deep-Learning/Recitation-Assignments/README.md

 ## Assignment Set 9

-* Develop (at least two) convolutional models on an image dataset (up to your choice, but different from previous ones).
+* Develop (at least two) convolutional models for an image dataset (up to your choice, but different from previous ones).

 * Exercise one of chapter eight, [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch)